 sextant altitude to apparent altitude: example

-How to calculate apparent height (Ha)
+How to calculate apparent altitude (Ha)

 The entries: